huss-osman/devops-learning/06-aws/README.md

 - Building serverless APIs with Lambda and API Gateway
 - Applying IAM, security, monitoring, and cloud best practices

-These assignments simulate real-world AWS environments and help bridge the gap between learning individual services and building complete cloud solutions.
+These assignments simulate how AWS services are deployed, connected, and managed in real cloud environments.

 ➡️ [View Assignments](./assignments)